 Cary is committed to ensuring that a variety of housing options are available throughout the Town to meet the needs of all the diverse households who wish to make their home here.

 While commercial housing developers meet most of that demand, some areas of the housing market are under-supplied.
 In particular, housing for those with special needs, seniors on fixed incomes, and those just starting on the housing ladder often have limited housing options in Cary.
 With the adoption of the Cary Community Plan in 2017, the Town reaffirmed its policy of encouraging and supporting the provision of affordable housing, particularly in response to the changing needs of Cary’s families in the coming years.

-Cary leaders have sought increases in the amount of affordable housing to promote economic, racial and ethnic diversity while also enlarging the pool of workers for local employers, including Town government.
-The Town helps to provide affordable housing within its limits by providing funding assistance to developers and non-profit organizations to build low-cost housing and rental units.
+Cary prioritizes increasing the amount of affordable housing to help promote economic, racial and ethnic diversity while also enlarging the pool of workers for local employers, including the Town government.
+Cary helps to provide affordable housing within its limits by providing funding assistance to developers and nonprofit organizations to build low-cost housing for sale and affordable rental apartments

 Affordable Housing Programs

 The Town has assisted numerous non-profit developers including (DHIC) and Evergreen Construction in funding a variety of family and elderly rental developments throughout the Town.
 Find out more about Senior Housing opportunities in the Town of Cary.
 Other non-profit programs are also assisted by Cary, such as Habitat for Humanity of Wake County, Rebuilding Together of the Triangle and Resources for Seniors.
 For further information on senior housing options and all other housing services options available in Cary, please also see the Housing Resources Booklet.
 For additional information on Wake County Housing Resources, please visit RFS Guide –Wake County.